 Constructing LSTM Network with Keras

-Keras is a minimalist but modular neural networks library written in Python.
-Keras is capable of running on top of either the TensorFlow or Theano frameworks.
+is capable of running on top of either the TensorFlow or Theano frameworks.
 Here we are interested in using Theano as it excels at RNNs in general and LSTM in particular.
 Note that some frameworks such as Caffe do not support RNNs.
 Keras was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.
-The Keras library allows for easy and fast prototyping of solutions and supports both convolutional networks and recurrent networks, as well as combinations of the two.
-Furthermore, Keras supports arbitrary connectivity schemes (including multi-input and multi-output training).
-Finally, Keras runs on either CPU or GPU and is compatible with Python 2.7-3.5.
+The Keras

 from keras.layers import LSTM, Dense, Input, TimeDistributed, Masking